hellothisistim/hellothisistim.github.io/_posts/2018-02-08-perfect-scene-reproduction.md

 category: blog
 ---

-Today I'm looking at images from [The Mobile Darkroom](https://www.themobiledarkroom.ca), a project by Shane Arsenault and Natalia Barberis.
+Today I'm looking at images from The Mobile Darkroom, a project by Shane Arsenault and Natalia Barberis.
 They're shooting [Harman Direct Positive](https://www.ilfordphoto.com/harman-direct-positive-paper-sheets), a photograpic paper that produces a positive image directly without needing a negative, in a 16x20 view camera.
+(Their site is down currently, it was at https://www.themobiledarkroom.ca).

 ![The Mobile Darkroom web site]( {{ "/assets/posts/2018-02-08-perfect-scene-reproduction/theMobileDarkroom.png" | relative_url }})